-I hosted a workshop at a client recently on improving your retrospective.
+I recently hosted a client workshop on how to improve the retrospective event in Scrum.
 Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation for the retrospective.

 Tip #1 – Plan the Retrospective Ahead